|Value||Eligibility||Open date||Close date|

 The supplementary scholarship will provide a stipend allowance of $7500 per annum for up to 3 years, subject to satisfactory academic performance.

-Up to two primary stipend scholarships and up to four supplementary stipend scholarships will be available in this round.
+One primary stipend scholarship and up to two supplementary stipend scholarships will be available in this round.

 This scholarship has been established to provide financial assistance to Masters by Research and PhD students who are undertaking research in natural products and on the understanding of the relationships between chemical structure and biological activity